+'''

+Process: com.example.myapplication, PID: 1229 (continues on next page)

+'''

+'''

-''' Process: com.example.myapplication, PID: 1229 java.lang.SecurityException: UID 10267 does not have Coarse/Fine Location permission '''
+java.lang.SecurityException: UID 10267 does not have Coarse/Fine Location →permission

+'''

 5.5.3.7 Microphones and Cameras For Android 12

 Microphones and cameras can be set to on or off from quick settings or the [Privacy] screen of system settings on Android 12.
 These settings are reflected on all applications on the device.